-In large scale, high Reynolds number flows over bluff bodies the characteristics are influenced by geometry of the bluff body.
-Examples are pipelines lying on the sea floor and wind flow over hills.
-In the first case the separation of the flow from the surface of the body are important for both static and dynamic drag characteristics on the body.
+In large scale, high Reynolds number flow over bluff bodies the flow characteristics are influenced by the geometry of the bluff body.
+Examples are pipelines lying on the sea floor and wind flow over hills. in the first case the separation of the flow from the surface of the body are important for both static and dynamic drag characteristics on the body.
 In the second case the shape of the body influences the developing flow over the body surface, which will have effects on the profiles of mean wind speed and turbulence.
-Such effects are important for choosing effective sits for wind turbines.
+Such effects are important for choosing effective sites for wind turbines.

-Flow phenomena as described above are often investigated using wind tunnels where one have to consider both the scaling problem (full scale versus laboratory scale) and the blockage problem in cases where experiment is performed in the test sections constrained by walls.
-A further challenge is to set up a realistic model of teh full scale boundary layer entering the obstacles.
+Flow phenomena as described above are often investigated using wind tunnels where one will have to consider both the scaling problem (full scale versus laboratory scale) and the blockage problem in cases where the experiment is performed in test sections constrained by walls.
+A further challenge is to set up a realistic model of the full scale boundary layer entering the obstacle.

-In this project both the scaling and blockage problems shall be addressed theoretically/experimentally using wind tunnels and instruments that are available at the department.
+In this project both the scaling and blockage problems shall be addressed theoretically/ experimentally using wind tunnels and instrumentation that are available at the department.

 Assignment given: 18.
-January 2010 Supervisor: Per-Åge Krogstad, EPT
+January 2010 Supervisor: Lars Sætran, EPT

-Norwegian University of Science and Technology NTNU Department of Energy and Process Engineering for
+Norwegian University of Science and Technology NTNU

+Department of Energy and Process Engineering